percona/postgresql-docs/docs/pg-tde.md

     ALTER SYSTEM SET shared_preload_libraries = 'pg_tde';
     ```

-2. Start or restart the `postgresql` instance to enable `pg_stat_monitor`.
+2. Start or restart the `postgresql` instance to enable `pg_tde`.
 Use the following command for restart:

     === "On Debian and Ubuntu"